 Language: About 69 languages are spoken in Burkina Faso, but the official language is French.

 Entry requirements for Americans: A valid passport and visa are required.
-A visa can be obtained on arrival for stays of up to one month.
+A visa can be obtained on arrival for stays of up to three months.

 Entry requirements for UK nationals: A valid passport and visa are required.
 A visa can be obtained on arrival for stays of up to one month.

 Entry requirements for Canadians: A valid passport and visa are required.
-A visa can be obtained on arrival for stays of up to one month.
+A visa can be obtained on arrival for stays of up to three months.

 Entry requirements for Australians: A valid passport and visa are required.
-A visa can be obtained on arrival for stays of up to one month.
+A visa can be obtained on arrival for stays of up to three months.

 Entry requirements for South Africans: A valid passport and visa are required.

 Entry requirements for New Zealanders: A valid passport and visa are required.
-A visa can be obtained on arrival for stays of up to one month.
+A visa can be obtained on arrival for stays of up to three months.

 Entry requirements for Irish nationals: A valid passport and visa are required.
-A visa can be obtained on arrival for stays of up to one month.
+A visa can be obtained on arrival for stays of up to three months.

 Passport/Visa Note: It is recommended that all travellers ensure their passports have six months validity remaining.
 Tourist are required to have proof of sufficient funds for stay and a ticket for onward travel.